 Preschooler sleep: what you need to know

-Children aged 3-5 years need around 11-13 hours of sleep a night.
+Children aged 3-5 years need 10-13 hours of sleep a night.
 Some might also have a day nap of about an hour.

 Sleep is important for your preschooler’s health, growth and development.
-When children sleep well, they’re more settled and happy during the day.
+When children get enough good-quality sleep, they’re more settled and happy during the day.
 Getting the right amount of sleep also strengthens your child’s immune system and reduces the risk of infection and illness.

 A bedtime routine for preschoolers might look something like this:

-Most preschoolers are ready for bed around 7 pm, especially if they’ve had a big day at preschool.
-But some can demand more and more bedtime stories as a delaying tactic.
-You might want to establish a two or three book rule for bedtime, with the promise to read more during the day.
+Most preschoolers are ready for bed around 7.30 pm, especially if they’ve had a big day at preschool.
+You might want to establish a 2-3 book rule for bedtime, with the promise to read more during the day.

 Getting up after bedtime